freenas/freenas-docs/userguide/intro.rst

 * Encrypted volumes now use the AES-256 cipher.

+* A new :ref:`Active Directory` :guilabel:`Enable Monitoring` option
+  has been added.
+When enabled, this restarts the Active Directory service after a temporary loss of communications with an Active Directory server.
+Previously, a loss of communications with the AD server would stop the Active Directory service, requiring a manual restart.

 * An enhanced :ref:`Services` screen adds a checkbox to directly set which services start at boot.